piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 1. Overal reflection
 3. Research Proposal reflection
-4. Tutor feedback for research proposal the research methods process based on your learning in this module the impact on your personal/professional experience based on your completed professional skills matrix and any associated SWOT Analysis and/or Action Plan.
+4. Tutor feedback for research proposal the impact on your personal/professional experience based on your completed professional skills matrix and any associated SWOT Analysis and/or Action Plan.